spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/README_tuning.md

 # StartPollersUnreachable=5
 StartPollersUnreachable=10
+# seems worse, maybe down to 6/7 again runt it for 48 h before set back.
+# But the queue is still full for 10051, so it must be something else.
+# It seems that the agents no on the same vnet is causing timeout

 ```

 *  It is really that sensitive og did we not:
 * * what does it do at those times